 We recognise that there are four broad areas of need:-

 Within every school there will always be a number of pupils who, for a variety of reasons, are classed as having special educational needs (SEN).
 Should your child’s teacher have any concerns regarding your child, he/she will arrange to see you to discuss these concerns.
-This may also include the Special Educational Needs Coordinator (SENCO) Mrs Hill.
+This may also include the Special Educational Needs Coordinator (SENCO) Mrs White.
 Our aim is to include parents in the early identification, assessment, planning and reviewing of special educational needs for their particular child.
 This means that parents will be involved at every stage in the decision-making process in respect of their child’s needs.

 When a special educational need has been identified, the child’s name is placed on our Special Needs Register.
 A SEN Support Plan is then written for each child, detailing the provision that they will receive and also the progress that is expected.
 Each child’s progress is carefully monitored and recorded and the SEN Support Plans are reviewed every term.